Yoti app and Post Office Easy ID privacy notice

 After you add a document to your app account you can choose to allow push notifications.
 We have three types of push notifications which you can turn on or off in our app settings.

-Account updates: to notify you when your video, document or details have been reviewed.
+Account update notifications: to notify you when your video, document or details have been reviewed.
 These notifications are automatically generated when the action is complete.

-Details shared: to notify you when you successfully share your details.
+Details shared notification: to notify you when you successfully share your details.
 These notifications are automatically generated when the action is complete.

 Reminders: to notify you when you have an action to finish.
 The notifications you get will depend on what actions you have started and completed.
 Please also see the ‘Analytics’ section for more information.